pku-minic/MiniVM/src/vm/README.md

 ## Instruction Definition

 MiniVM can not directly execute Eeyore or Tigger, so there should be a front end to read Eeyore/Tigger source files, and generate instructions that can be recognized by MiniVM.
+The instruction set of MiniVM is called Gopher (in order to match with Eeyore and Tigger).

-The structure of MiniVM instruction is defined as follows:
+The structure of Gopher instruction is defined as follows:

 ```
 0   7 8       31